nwthomas/squid/README.md

 # Squid 🦑

-A load-testing server written in Go meant to simulate concurrent users and requests per second while developing your applications.
+Squid is a load-testing server written in Go and meant to simulate concurrent users and requests per second while developing your applications.

-It will offer up metadata about the health of your API once it's finished.
+It will offer up data about the health of your API when it's finished running.

 ## Table of Contents